zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

   - As of the time of writing (the 1.0.15 release), the release cycle is six weeks long, and nodes undergo auto-senescence 16 weeks after release.
-Thus, if version ``X`` contains support for a network upgrade, version ``X-1`` will deprecate 10 weeks after the release of version ``X``, which is about 2.3 months.
+Thus, if version ``X`` contains support for a network upgrade, version ``X-1`` will be deprecated 10 weeks after the release of version ``X``, which is about 2.3 months.
     A three-month window provides ample time for users to upgrade their nodes after auto-senescence, and re-integrate into the network prior to activation of the network upgrade.

 The relationship between ``BRANCH_ID`` and ``ACTIVATION_HEIGHT`` is many-to-one: it is possible for many